Road Traffic Offences

 - Advice and representation at Crown Court on Appeals against sentence and/or conviction

-Our expert in this area is Jane Oakley who can be contacted on the number below or by email at [email protected]
+Our experts in this area are Philip Ashely and Jane Oakley who can be contacted on the numbers below or by email at [email protected]

 A guide to our fees are set out and can be viewed by clicking here.